The Lament of the Land (Micah 7)

 That day your border will be distant.

 In that final victory, the enemy land will be trampled on in victory.
-She will have to return home to defend herself, and as a result, her threatening border will once again be moved far away.
+As a result, she will have to return home to defend herself, moving her threatening border far away.

 From Assyria and the cities of Matzor [Egypt]